-Austria lies right at the heart of Europe, with seven countries bordering it.
-Its excellent transport connections make it an easy stopoff on either a north–south or east–west route through Europe.
-Vienna has a major international airport, and you can also fly to Salzburg, Innsbruck, Graz and Linz or to the Slovak capital Bratislava, only a 1hr 15min bus journey from Vienna.
+Austria lies at the heart of Europe, bordered by seven countries.
+Excellent transport connections make it an easy stop-off on either a north–south or east–west route through Europe.
+Vienna has a major international airport, and you can also fly to Salzburg, Innsbruck, Graz and Linz or to the Slovak capital Bratislava, only a 75- minute bus journey from Vienna.
 Vienna is also one of central Europe’s major rail-hubs, with connections including Budapest, Bratislava and Prague.
 Trains from Croatia and Slovenia stop in Graz, before also terminating here.
-Arriving from northern Italy (Venice, for example), it’s likely you’ll arrive in Innsbruck, which also has good rail connections with Munich, as does Salzburg.
+Arriving in Vienna from northern Italy, it’s likely you’ll route via Venice and Klagenfurt.
+Innsbruck, has good rail connections with both Italy and Munich, as does Salzburg.

 Everything you need to know before you set off.